-Most Americans share similar views about how to get big money of politics.
+Most Americans share similar views about how to get big money out of politics.
 Polling released in 2018 showed that 66 percent of Republicans, 70 percent of independents, and 85 percent of Democrats support a constitutional amendment.
 But since we haven’t amended the Constitution since 1992, the idea sounds like an impossibility to many.
 Of course, passing an amendment is inherently difficult—requiring support from two thirds of Congress and three quarters of states.
 Yet we are already closer to the goal than most people know.

 In fact, an amendment has more momentum in Congress than many other widely discussed policy proposals.
 With a focused bipartisan campaign, activists could push one across the finish line in less than a decade.